Moving to Kyrgyzstan

 It is inexpensive to live well in Kyrgyzstan.
 Many companies organise comfortable accommodation for their employees when they arrive, but if not, various options are easily accessible in larger cities.
 Within most Kyrgyzstan city centres, renting is limited to apartment buildings of varying size and age, while those willing to venture further into the periphery will find houses and more spacious accommodation available.

 Medical care is also inexpensive, but the quality of Kyrgyz hospitals is questionable.
 There are some clinics in bigger cities that employ Western-trained doctors.
 Over-the-counter medication is widely and cheaply available in any pharmacy.
-Equipment is clean, but sometimes lacking, and a trip to the hospital will likely include a few bribes to get proper attention.
+Equipment is clean, but sometimes lacking.

-In fact, one of the biggest challenges for expats living in Kyrgyzstan is the rampant culture of corruption and bribery.
+One of the biggest challenges for expats living in Kyrgyzstan is a rampant culture of corruption and bribery.
 Rumours of corruption, even at the highest level of government, are constantly circulating.
-Policemen frequently stop foreigners to check their documents, primarily for the purpose of collecting a small bribe.
+Police officers frequently stop foreigners to check their documents, primarily for the purpose of collecting a small bribe.